 - Wait for the visa to be processed.

 - Collect the passport which has the Philippines visa affixed to it.

-To apply for a Philippines Visa On Arrival, you have to download the Visa On Arrival application form from the website of the Philippines Immigration Bureau.
+To apply for a Philippines Visa on Arrival, download the Visa On Arrival application form from the website of the Philippines Immigration Bureau.

-It takes anywhere between two to ten working days to process a Philippines visa application.
-The time it takes for a visa to be processed depends on the specific Embassy or Consulate in which you apply.
+It takes between two to ten working days to process a Philippines visa application, depending on the Embassy or Consulate at which you apply.
 Whether you have all your documents in order or not also affects the processing time of your application.
 However, you should always apply well in advance of the time you intend to travel.

 Birth certificates, marriage certificates, diplomas, qualifications, and other documents issued in your country of residence have to be verified and authenticated at the Philippine Embassy in your country before you submit them.